-Stress is defined as the body's response to overdose of anxiety.
-Anxious thoughts that cross our mind before attending a job interview or giving an important examination, gives rise to stress.
-Studies show that during a stressful event, the body releases stress hormones, which can trigger a wide range of health problems, that are commonly referred to as physical effects of stress.
+Stress is defined as body's response to overdose of anxiety.
+Anxious thoughts that cross our mind before a job interview or an important examination, lead to stress.
+Studies show that during a stressful event, body releases stress hormones, which can trigger a wide range of health problems, commonly referred to as physical effects of stress.

 A person under stress is uncomfortable and tends to breathe rapidly.
 People working under tremendous pressure may also experience trembling of hands and legs.
-Other health issues associated with stress are given below:
+Other health issues associated with stress are discussed further.

 Irregular Bowel Movement

 Too much stress can interfere with normal bowel movement.
 The onset of irregular bowel pattern may be sudden and occur in the form of diarrhea or constipation.

 The heart beating faster is a common reaction in people exposed to high stress levels.
 When dealing with excess stress, the heart tends to pump harder, which may also lead to high blood pressure.

 Stress-induced backache and neck pain is a common phenomenon in today's hectic lifestyle.
 Stress overload causes involuntary contraction of muscles, often in the back and neck area.
 This decreases the blood circulation in that area, which may eventually give rise to pain.

 Stress can also have a negative impact on sex drive.
 People exposed to high levels of stress often complain about diminished sex drive.
 In other words, with excessive stress, sex life gets drastically affected.